I began writing in maths magazines back in 1997.

 The right wing press were unforgiving; the Daily Mail wrote an article that was especially strident.

-I'm fascinated by tiles, and I've put together a calendar of tiling images here.
+I'm fascinated by tiles, and I've put together a calendar of tiling images.

 The collection is called Tessera, sera (what will tile, will tile.)

-Did We Say? is a short novella about a music teacher called Richard, who feels that he's being persecuted.
+Did We Say? is a short novella about a music teacher called Richard, who feels that he's being bullied.